wfclark/hazard_classification/README.md

 # Usage Intructions

-## For sea level rise

-Download SLR_Exposure_10.tbx
+Clone this REPO

 Right click toolbox and add new toolbox

+Open your newly imported toolbox

-Type in the names of your SLR Layers and building layers
+Type in the names of your hazard and building layers (inputs are case sensitives)

-## For storm surge

-Download SS_Exposure_10.tbx

-Type in the names of your CAT layers and building layer

-## Intricacies

-Make sure all shapefiles are in the same projection

-Make sure all layers are turned off

-Clear selected features
+Click Run